-A discretisation scheme was introduced for anisotropic heterogeneous problems on distorted nonconforming meshes.
-Although this scheme stems from the finite volume analysis which was developed these past years, its formulation is actually derived from a discrete weak formulation; in this respect it may be seen a non conforming finite element method.
-Discrete analysis tools were obtained which allow a mathematical analysis of the scheme; the convergence of the discrete solution to the exact solution of the continuous problem is shown with no regularity assumption on the solution (other than the natural assumption that it is in $H_0^1(\Omega)$ ).
+A symmetric discretisation scheme was introduced for anisotropic heterogeneous problems on distorted nonconforming meshes.
+Although this scheme stems from the finite volume analysis, which was developed these past years, its formulation is actually derived from a discrete weak formulation; in this respect it may be seen as a nonconforming finite element method.
+Tools of functional analysis were obtained, which allow a mathematical analysis of the scheme; the convergence of the discrete solution to the exact solution of the continuous problem is shown with no regularity assumption on the solution (other than the natural assumption that it is in $H_0^1(\Omega)$).
 Even though this convergence result yields no rate of convergence, it is probably more interesting than error estimates which require some assumptions on the diffusion tensor.
-Nevertheless, we show an order 1 estimate in the case of the Laplace operator, which is readily adaptable to regular (say piece-wise $C^1$ ) isotropic diffusion operators.
-The numerical results presented here show the high performance of the scheme (in particular order 2 is obtained for the convergence in the $L^2$ norm of the solution), and so do three dimensional experiments which were performed in [12] for the incompressible Navier-Stokes equations on general grids.
+Nevertheless, we show an order 1 estimate in the case of the Laplace operator, which is readily adaptable to regular (say piece-wise C^1) isotropic diffusion operators.
+The numerical results presented here show the good performance of the scheme (in particular order 2 is obtained for the convergence in the L^2 norm of the solution), and so do three dimensional experiments which were performed in [12] for the incompressible Navier-Stokes equations on general grids.
 Note that the convergence analysis which is performed here readily extends to the non-linear setting of Leray-Lions operators.
-This will be the object of a future paper.
+This will be the subject of a future paper.